juxor/afaq/markdown/secH3.md

 approach to the question of the _"popular organs of working class power."_
 Yes, there is some discussion on whether soviets or _"some of form of organisation"_ like factory committees could become _"organs of state power"_ but this is always within the context of party power.
-This is stated quite clearly by Trotsky in his essay when he argued that the _"essential aspect"_ of Bolshevism was the _"training, tempering, and organisation of the proletarian vanguard as enables the latter to seize power, arms in hand."_
+This was stated quite clearly by Trotsky in his essay when he argued that the _"essential aspect"_ of Bolshevism was the _"training, tempering, and organisation of the proletarian vanguard as enables the latter to seize power, arms in hand."_